 6. Data Mining Through Social Media

-Applications like Facebook and Twitter are a mine of information to analyse investor behaviour.
+Applications like Facebook and Twitter are a mine of information to analyze investor behavior.
 Also, online trading forums can be used to mine data about investor risk appetites and investment goals.
 Data mining is a direct by-product of advanced technology penetration in the life of the average investor.

 7. Instant Alerts